d12frosted/elpa-mirror/nongnu/subed-readme.txt

   • Sort and re-number subtitles and remove any extra spaces and newlines (`M-s').
 This is done automatically every time the buffer is saved.
+  • Trim subtitle overlaps with `M-x subed-trim-overlaps'.
+By default, this adjusts the stop time of overlapping subtitles to `subed-subtitle-spacing' milliseconds before the next subtitle starts.
+Use `M-x customize-group' `subed' to configure trimming to happen automatically when buffers are loaded or saved, which time is adjusted, and how much time to leave between subtitles.

 mpv integration (optional)